-This section sets out the variance between actual costs incurred in 2018-19 and our estimates in the industry levies CRIS.
+This section sets out the variance between actual costs incurred in 2018-19 and our estimates in Cost Recovery Implementation Statement: Levies for ASIC industry funding (2017-18) (the industry levies CRIS), published in May 2018.
 We explain any material variance by subsector.